-The kidneys are two organs located in your abdominal cavity on either side of your spine in the middle of your back, just above the waist.
-They perform several life-sustaining roles: They cleanse your blood by removing waste and excess fluid, maintain the balance of salt and minerals in your blood, and help regulate blood pressure.
+The kidneys are two organs located in your midsection on either side of your spine in the middle of your back, just above the waist.
+They clean your blood, keep the balance of salt and minerals in your blood, and help control blood pressure.

-When the kidneys become damaged, waste products and fluid can build up in the body, causing swelling in your ankles, vomiting, weakness, poor sleep, and shortness of breath.
-If left untreated, diseased kidneys may eventually stop functioning completely.
+When your kidneys are damaged, waste products and fluid can build up in your body, causing swelling in your ankles, vomiting, weakness, poor sleep, and shortness of breath.
+If you don't treat them, diseased kidneys may eventually stop working completely.
 Loss of kidney function is a serious -- and potentially fatal -- condition.

-Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may suffer acute renal failure due to a sudden breakdown of muscle tissue.
-This muscle breakdown releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.
+Marathon runners and other athletes who don't drink enough fluids while competing in long-distance endurance events may get acute renal failure because of a sudden breakdown of muscle tissue.
+This releases a large amount of protein into the bloodstream called myoglobin that can damage the kidneys.

 What Causes Chronic Kidney Disease?

 Kidneys that don't work well for longer than 3 months is called chronic kidney disease (CKD).
 It's dangerous, because you may not have any symptoms until a lot of damage, that often can't be repaired, has happened.